MSIA/2021-msia423-Jiang-Junpeng-project/README.md

 The primary data source for this project should contain a complete list of games on steams and their related features.
 The dataset I am currently considering is from kaggle(https://www.kaggle.com/nikdavis/steam-store-games).
 However, since this is not the mosted updated game library, I might also consider scrap data from steam using API services such as [StorefrontAPI](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI/) or [SteamSpy](https://steamspy.com/about/).

-The users will enter their game profile on steam or game preference if they have not acquired a profile to start.
-These inputs should include the name of the games purchase, time played, date of purchase, price paid, and interest in looking for the next game to play.
-The recommender will return a list of games (and steam urls) based on an evaluation of the input information and records in the game library dataset.
-Additionally, the recommender will output estimates of  the time users will play in these games.
+The users will enter their game they are interested in on steam.
+These inputs can include the name of the games and the price they are looking for.
+The recommender will return a list of games based on an evaluation of the input information and records in the game library dataset.
+Additionally, the recommender will output games that matches the input price.
+If no price is provided, the app will return top 5 recommended games for the input game.

 ### Success Criteria